zeynepsturan/30-Days-Of-Python-TR/15_Day_Python_type_errors/15_python_type_errors.md

 >>>
 ```

-In the example above, a TypeError is raised because we cannot add a number to a string.
+Yukarıdaki örnekte bir TypeError döndü çünkü bir sayıya string ekleyemeyiz.
 First solution would be to convert the string to int or float.
-Another solution would be converting the number to a string (the result then would be '43').
-Let us follow the first fix.
+Another solution would be converting the number to a string (the result then would be '43'). Şimdi sorunu çözelim.

 ```py
 asabeneh@Asabeneh:~$ python